 - you report any adverse or unexpected effects of treatments, that we have recommended to us;

 - you keep any medicines prescribed out of the reach of children and in a secure environment;

 - you inform us if any information that you have given to us becomes incomplete or false;

-- Our services and consultations are conducted according to your specific needs, as such please do not register multiple times for our services.
+The Services and consultations are conducted according to your specific needs, as such please do not register multiple times for our services.

-4) How our services are regulated
+4 How our Services are regulated

 Accessing our services from outside the UK and Republic of Ireland

-- In the instance that you are using our services from outside the UK, you should check that the use of our services is legally permitted in the country or region in which you are residing.
+In the instance that you are using our services from outside the UK, you should check that the use of our services is legally permitted in the country or region in which you are residing.
 Our services are provided according to UK laws and regulations and we cannot take any responsibility for any differences between the laws in the UK and any other rules about healthcare services anywhere other than the UK.

-5) Using our services for children
+5 Using our Services for children

 Children using our services must follow certain guidelines.